JohnStuartRutledge/nyaa/readme.md

 - fix bug where anime that uses underscores instead of spaces in the title breaks the highlighting feature.
 - relocate nyaa's into a tab on your sidebar.
 Set the sidebar min-width to the exact width of the ad
-- put some real effort into making the UI design look better